ptc0/flow-passage/README.md

 ## Key Features
 - Simplifies exposing services over the internet without port forwarding.
+- Works with **most protocols that use TCP or UDP under the hood.**
 - Seamless integration with **Tailscale** or other VPN providers.
 - Quick deployment to a VPS with minimal configuration.
 - Flexible setup: define the machine and port you want to expose.